 As the Article 29 Working Party has indicated, profile-driven online advertising may well be subject to the legal authority of GDPR, depending on the intrusiveness of the process, the expectations of the individuals concerned, how the ad is delivered, and the vulnerabilities of the targeted individuals.

 #4 Fines.
 Fines.
 Fines.
 Failure to comply could be costly.

 If you’re still unsure whether GDPR applies to your business, consider the cost of non-compliance: 4% of annual global revenue or up to €20M—whichever is greater.
 The staggering amount is the reason why GDPR is on every business leader’s mind.
 Data protection authorities are scaling up their teams to enforce compliance and empowered by Article 80 and Recital 142, privacy-minded groups, such as NOYB, are offering citizens the means to organize and take collective legal action against organizations that violate their data privacy rights.
 So, don’t assume regulators are the only ones that will be checking for compliance.

-Although we’ve spoken mostly here about web-profiling and capturing online consent, GDPR extends well beyond that, and ultimately the question of whether the law applies to your US-based business will need to be answered by your legal team.
+Although we’ve spoken mostly here about web-profiling and capturing online consent, GDPR extends well beyond that, and ultimately the question of whether the GDPR law does apply to US companies will need to be answered by your legal team.
 Given how committed the data protection authorities are to enforcement and how steep the fines are, you need to at least ask yourself “is the risk of non-compliance worth it?”

 In a hurry to get GDPR-compliant?
-Learn the 5 steps for getting your website compliant in our eBook, “How to make your website compliant with the GDPR”.
+Learn the five steps for getting your website compliant in our eBook, “How to make your website compliant with the GDPR”.